-I'm purchasing my first flat in Trelogan with a loan from Platform Home Loans Ltd. The developers would not move on the amount so I negotiated £7000 of extras instead.
-The house builders rep suggested that I not reveal to my conveyancer about the deal as it would put at risk my loan with the bank.
-Do I keep my lawyer in the dark?.
+I'm purchasing a new build house in Trelogan with the aid of help to buy.
+The sellers refused to budge the price so I negotiated £7000 of extras instead.
+The estate agent suggested that I not disclose to my conveyancer about the deal as it will jeopardize my mortgage with the bank.
+Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.